expo/fyi/firebase-migration-guide.md

 ## Conclusion

-Now that you have your own development build, you can use any package from React Native Firebase library in your development and testing workflow.
+Now that you have your own development build, you can use any package from the React Native Firebase library in your development and testing workflow.
 You're only minutes away from adding [any additional native functionality you'd like](https://docs.expo.dev/development/getting-started/#customizing-your-runtime).

 ## Other migration scenarios